Anti-Defamation League: 2010s

-In mid-2018, ADL raised concerns over President Donald Trump's nomination of then-DC Circuit Court of Appeals judge Brett Kavanaugh as an Associate Justice of the United States Supreme Court.
-Although ADL had for many years submitted questions to the Senate Judiciary Committee for Supreme Court and other key government nominations, the organization and CEO Jonathan Greenblatt were harshly criticized by many on the right for raising concerns in this instance, particularly with regard to abortion.
-Subsequently, in another move that enraged many on the right, ADL called for the resignation or firing of Trump administration official Stephen Miller, the architect of the administration's immigration policy, on the basis of his association with white supremacists.
+In mid-2018, the ADL raised concerns over President Donald Trump's nomination of then-DC Circuit Court of Appeals judge Brett Kavanaugh as an Associate Justice of the United States Supreme Court.
+Subsequently, in another move that enraged many on the right, the ADL called for the resignation or firing of Trump administration official Stephen Miller, the architect of the administration's immigration policy, on the basis of his association with white supremacists.

 The ADL says it has participated in YouTube's Trusted Flagger program and has encouraged YouTube to remove videos that they flag as hate speech, citing the need to "fight against terrorist use of online resources and cyberhate."
 The ADL's Center on Technology and Society launched a survey in 2019 exploring online harassment in video games.
 It found that the majority of surveyed players experienced severe harassment of some kind, and the ADL recommended increased content moderation from game companies and governments.
 On the other hand, the survey found that over half of players experienced some form of positive community in video games.
 A separate, earlier survey of the general population found that around a third of people have experienced some form of online harassment.

-In July 2017, ADL announced that they would be developing profiles on 36 alt-right and alt-lite leaders.
-In 2019 and 2020 ADL executives and staff testified multiple times in front of Congressional committees concerning the dangers of right-wing domestic extremists, noting that the large majority of extremist murders in the United States over the past decade had been committed by white supremacists.
+In July 2017, the ADL announced that they would be developing profiles on 36 alt-right and alt-lite leaders.
+In 2019 and 2020, ADL executives and staff testified multiple times in front of congressional committees concerning the dangers of right-wing domestic extremists.
+In a report from 2018, the ADL noted that the majority of domestic extremist-related murders in the United States over the past decade had been committed by white supremacists.
+In a 2023 report, white supremacists were also deemed responsible for 45% of right-wing extremism in the US from 2017 to 2022.